byronwall/excel-vba-book/book/03 charting/03-02 obtaining a reference.md

 * ChartTitle
 * Series

 If you are writing VBA to work on Charts, you can technically require the user to select the correct part of the chart and always use `Selection`.
-You will quickly grow tired of having to remember which part of the Chart to select in order ot make teh code work.
+You will quickly grow tired of having to remember which part of the Chart to select in order ot make the code work.
 To avoid this scenario, it is helpful to remember the object model and know how to work your way around a Chart.

 My approach has always been to convert the Selection to a Collection of ChartObjects.
 I can then always iterate that resulting Collection to process the Charts.
 If only a single Chart was selected, the code works all the same.
 The downside to this approach is that a Chart as a Sheet cannot live inside a ChartObject.
 This is a large part of why I always put Charts on a Worksheet.